protocol/research-website/content/posts/202007-Content-Addressing-Network-Overload/index.md

 ---
 # Blog post title
-title: "How Content Addressing Can Solve Streaming Challenges as Networks Are Overloaded"
+title: "How content addressing can solve streaming challenges as networks are overloaded"

 # Website post date
 # format YYYY-MM-DD